qgenlab/Deep5mC/README.md

     -d 7
 ```

-After running, the `output_dir/` will hold the expected values, predicted values, and some statistical measures to evaluate the performance of the model. </br>
+After running, the `output_dir/` will hold the expected values, predicted values, and some statistical measures to evaluate the model's performance. </br>
 </br>
 More command line options can be seen in `src/README.md` or by running the help command:
 ```